These Overnight Oats recipes are perfect for busy mornings when you don't have time for breakfast – try these 9 recipes to get get started!

 - 1 tbsp cinnamon

 - 1/4 cup unsweetened shredded coconut

 - NOTE: use coconut milk instead of almond milk for your base

 - 1 tbsp vanilla

 - 1 tsp cinnamon

-- Mix together base ingredients of choice in a 16oz mason jar.
+- Mix together base ingredients of choice in a large bowl.
 Note that Greek yogurt and seeds are optional - you really only need to mix together milk of choice and oats, then add your flavored add-ins.

 - Once you have mixed up your base, add your add-ins.
 Most flavors only require 1-3 ingredients.
 For instance, if wanting to make the carrot cake overnight oats, mix the carrots, coconut and cinnamon into your overnight oats base.

-- Let sit in the fridge for at least 2 hours, or overnight.
+- Divide mixture among 4 mason jars then let sit in the fridge for at least 2 hours, or overnight.
 Jars will last in the fridge up to 5 days so they are perfect for meal prep!